 Gender is an aspect of our lives in which the most entrenched socialisation takes place from a very young age.
 In the Indian context, we experience and are “taught” a range of ideas, behaviours and values related to gender – within our families, in our educational institutions, in our workplaces and in public spaces.

-This learning leads to a host of problems for young women and men who are transitioning from childhood into the adult world.
+This learning leads to a host of problems for young people who are transitioning from childhood into the adult world.

 - Discrimination in education and employment